-For all students beginning Fall Semester, 2023, and beyond.
+For all new program enrollments beginning Fall Semester, 2023, and beyond.

 The Master of Science in Nursing program prepares graduates for specialty practice in nursing leadership or nursing education, allowing for seamless transition into a research or practice-focused doctoral program.